 No. During the restricted seasons, all vehicles are prohibited on ocean beaches.

 What is the Inside Road?
 It is a sand road, approximately 4-miles long, that allows off-road vehicle travel between Beach Access Ramp 44 in Buxton and Beach Access Ramps 48 and 49 in Frisco.

 We've heard of a road called the Inter-dune or Inter-dunal road—is this the same thing?
 Yes

 Is an off-road vehicle permit required to use the Inside Road?
 Yes

 When did the National Park Service decide to build this road?

 When was this project originally scheduled to be completed?
 In 2018.
 However, as a result of the 2015 National Defense Authorization Act, the National Park Service expedited the construction of the Inside Road and Ramp 48, and completed the projects in January 2016.
-For more information, look at this page on the act.

 How does the Inside Road facilitate access?
 In several ways, including:

 The Inside Road, paired with the new Ramp 48, provides an additional route to access the ORV route in Frisco that was previously only accessible from Ramp 49.
 There may be times that Ramp 48 may allow partial ORV access to the route in Frisco that would have otherwise been inaccessible.